The Sisters Grimm (TV series): Writing

 In addition to executive-producing the series, Buckley serves as a writer alongside Higgins and story editor Todd Casey.
 Buckley said the series includes departures from the book that were decided according to what the writers' room felt were the best ideas for the series.

 Higgins said she wanted the series to have an optimistic message, having started development shortly after the COVID-19 pandemic, with the series' main theme being that "you can help make your own story" as a reflection of that.
 The first season adapts the book series' first entry, The Fairy-tale Detectives.

 Casting

 In August 2025, the series' main cast was announced, with Ariel Winter and Leah Newman cast as the titular sisters, and Abubakar Salim, Billy Harris, and Harry Trevaldwyn starring in additional main roles.

 Animation

 The series' animation was produced by Titmouse, Inc, which made use of the Toon Boom software for the series; production for each episode of the series lasted over a year.
-Higgins wanted the animation to have a "storybook quality" throught its use of colors and lighting, while also wanting characters such as Prince Charming to look like regular persons that expressed "these very human emotions".
+Higgins wanted the animation to have a "storybook quality" through its use of colors and lighting, while also wanting characters such as Prince Charming to look like regular persons that expressed "these very human emotions".